nyashiab/system_health_monitor/README.md

 # Health System Monitor

 This project is a Python script that monitors CPU, memory, and disk usage.
 The project is intended for anyone who needs to troubleshoot their computer or to keep track of their laptop's health.
-This script is also automated so that it could excute monthly.
+This script is also automated so that it could execute monthly.
 I used Python, JSON, the psutil library, and Github Actions to build the monitor.

 ## Future Work